PLANS & PRICING

 +

 This is caused by a lack of color depth.
-Standard 8-bit image formats (like PNG or JPEG) can only store 256 levels of gray.
+Standard 8-bit image formats like JPEG can only store 256 levels of gray.
 For a smooth height transition, this is often not enough, resulting in visible "steps" or banding.

 AI Upscaling is slow or produces a black image.
 What can I do?